GNOME/gtk-mac-bundler/README.md

-For script-based programs one must create a small executable program which prepares the interpreter, launches it, and points it at a startup script which configutres the environment.
+For script-based programs one must create a small executable program which prepares the interpreter, launches it, and points it at a startup script which configures the environment.
 Such a program, written in C, is provided in `examples/python-launcher.c`; a companion startup script, `gtk_launcher.py`, does the environment configuration. `python-launcher.c` should work as-is for most python